Welcome to your home away from home in Victoria, BC

 * Due to the unexpected nature of medical needs, reservations cannot be guaranteed until 24 hours before check-in.

 Jeneece Edroff was three years old when she was diagnosed with neurofibromatosis type 1, a debilitating genetic disease that necessitated two surgeries and risked her ability to walk—and her life.
-Against all odds, Jeneece survived her doctors’ prognoses and became a champion of health for sick kids.
+Against all odds, Jeneece survived her doctors’ prognoses and became a champion of health for Island kids.

 In 2009, Jeneece began fundraising for her own dream, Jeneece Place: a home-away-from-home for families traveling to Victoria for health care.
 Her bravery and perseverance rallied the community behind her, and she raised 95% of her $5.5 million goal in less than 14 months.